-It’s easy to put off going to the dentist for fear of having cavities, but at Brooklyn Avenue Dental, Dr. Andy Mueller strives to make a filling a cavity as pleasant as possible.
+It’s easy to put off going to the dentist for fear of having cavities, but at Brooklyn Avenue Dental, Dr. Sam Kim strives to make a filling a cavity as pleasant as possible.
 He thoroughly examines your teeth for cavities and then works with you to determine the best course of treatment for you.
 If you live in the Seattle, Washington area, don’t suffer through the pain of a cavity: Call or make an appointment online at Brooklyn Avenue Dental.

 A cavity occurs when bacteria attacks the surface of your tooth and causes permanent damage to the enamel.
 Factors like genetics, poor dental hygiene, and dietary habits contribute to these holes or pits in your teeth.